julialorrayne/Superstore-Sales-Analysis/README.md

 •	Product Focus: The Canon imageCLASS 2200 Advanced Copier drives most of the profit within this group.
 Maintaining strong supplier relationships, optimizing inventory, and offering bundled service plans for this line could further improve margins.

-•	Regional Strategy: The Central region’s dominance indicates an opportunity to replicate its success model—review shipping efficiency, regional pricing, and sales incentives.

 •	Customer Insights: With Consumer transactions producing the majority of profits, targeted marketing, loyalty programs, and premium upsell campaigns could strengthen retention and revenue per order.